chaitanyaenr/kraken/README.md

 #### Scenarios covered:
 - kill leader node

+Kraken kills the leader and checks:
+- if a new leader is elected.
+- if the cluster is still functional.

 ### Label master, worker nodes
 - Master node needs to be labeled with node_type=master so that the tool doesn't delete the master which will cause problems when we don't have a high availability cluster.